VicenteFR/PatSpcImpByTCRs/README.md

 **Review note**: If you are reviewer, please kindly use the access token provided on the manuscript file to fetch the files from GEO.

 ### 3. Common config file set-up
 Edit the following file within the repo folder: `~/tools/PatSpcImpByTCRs/workflow/configs/common.yaml`.
-Replace `~/toools` with your selected repo folder if necessary.
+Replace `~/toools` by your selected repo folder if necessary.
 Please replace all instances of `/path/to/references` with the absolute path to the folder where you actually stored the reference set files per step 2.

 **You're all set!** Now, time to test the installation...